Kzitold/Minecraft-updater/README.md

 The "Workspace" folder is for myself.
 Contents may or may not work, and may or may not be dangerous.
 I just always get my ideas while at work.
 You understand?

-Now gonna keep scripts for non-CurseForge mods in the Workspace/scripts folder.
+Now gonna keep scripts for non-CurseForge mods and other stuff in the Workspace/scripts folder.
 Just put them in the scripts folder and call with
 & $path\scripts\mod.ps1

 If any coders wish to help improve this, please contact me.